Co-Investment with Payoff-Sharing Mechanism for Cooperative Decision-Making in Network Design Games: Co-investment with Payoff Sharing

+Substituting these specification into the problem (\ref{opt:payoffsharing_standard}), we formulate the payoff allocation problem.
+Let $q \in \mathcal{Q} \subseteq \mathbb{R}^{|\mathcal{I}|}$ denote the allocation decisions.
+The final payoff for operator $i$ is the sum of their Stage 1 and their allocated share, i.e., $v_i = F^{\mathrm{S1}}_i + q_i$.
+The optimization problem is:

-where the decision variable $q_i \in \mathcal{Q}$ denotes the payoff allocated to operator $i$ through the payoff-sharing mechanism.
-Constraints~(\ref{eq:qQ}) ensure that the total shared payoff allocated across all operators is equal to the collectively agreed shareable value. \Cref{eq:Q} computes the total payoff pool $Q_i$, by taking the overall payoff from the co-investment mechanism $F^\mathrm{co}$, subtracting the payoffs from Stage~1 ($F^{\mathrm{S1}}_i$), and adding back the implementation costs of Stage~1 ($b_i\tup{h^{\mathrm{S1}}_i}$). \Cref{eq:vq} determines the final total payoff $v_i$ for operator $i$ under the mechanisms, including the received shared payoff $q_i$ and the original payoff $F^{\mathrm{S1}}_i$ from Design~Stage~1. $\alpha_i$ represents the bargaining power of operator $i$.
+where constraints~(\ref{eq:qQ}) ensure that the total shared payoff allocated across all operators is equal to the collectively agreed shareable value. $\alpha_i$ represents the bargaining power of operator $i$.
 For symmetric bargaining power,~$\alpha_i=1$.
-We discuss the asymmetric bargaining power later below.

-\begin{lemma}[Existence and uniqueness of payoff-sharing solution] The payoff-sharing mechanism can provide a unique optimal solution for payoff allocations by the optimization problem, only if the following conditions hold:

-\end{lemma} This inequality indicates that the payoff mechanism will provide a solution only when the co-investment yields a higher total payoff than in the case of complete non-cooperation.

-\begin{proof} Condition \ref{eq:corollary1} ensures that the set $Q$ is a non-empty, convex, and compact subset of $\mathbb{R}^{|\mathcal{I}|}$.
-Because $\varphi_i$ is constant,~$f: Q \rightarrow V$ is concave and upper-bounded, defined on $Q$.
-The objective in \cref{ps:obj} is continuous and strictly quasi-concave with respect to the decision variable $q_i$, under the constraint $\sum_{i \in \mathcal{I}} q_i = \sum_{i \in \mathcal{I}} Q_i$.
-Therefore, the optimal solution exists for the optimization problem in \cref{problem:coop_payoffshare}.
-Since $f$ is injective, the optimal solution is unique.